Park Design and Programming: Improve the design and programming of parks to better serve a changing population.

 - Ensure equitable financial access to park and open space amenities, particularly in low-income communities through strategies such as low- and no-cost options, sliding scale fees, tiered pricing, scholarships, and subsidized rentals.

-- Ensure a variety of park experiences across the system.
+- Collaborate with the Park Board to ensure a variety of park experiences across the system.

 - Improve communication about park programming opportunities.

-- Engage arts and culture leaders in the development and implementation of educational tools and programs related to ecology and climate change.
+- Engage researchers, educators, and arts and cultural leaders in the development and implementation of educational tools and programs in parks related to ecology and climate change.